desResLab/mriFilter/docs/source/content/commandFileGuide.rst

 Adding Noise
 ^^^^^^^^^^^^

 In some situations you may want to add Gaussianly distributed, component independent noise, to an input velocity field.
-To do so, the ADDNOISE token allows to enter the intensity of the noise as a percent of the maximum velocity module.
+To do so, the ADDNOISE token allows to enter the intensity of the noise as a percent of the maximum velocity module together with the seed for the random number generator

 Example input: ::

-  ADDNOISE: 10.0
+  ADDNOISE: 10.0,1234

-This will use 10\% of the maximum velocity module in the field as the standard deviation of the Gaussian noise intensity.
+This will use 10\% of the maximum velocity module in the field as the standard deviation of the Gaussian noise intensity and a random seed equal to **1234**.

 Physical Constants
 ^^^^^^^^^^^^^^^^^^